uedvt359/tcs-garr/README.md

    Replace `ID` with the ID of the certificate you wish to download.
 You can use `pemBundle` or `certificate` as arguments for specific download formats.

+   The `download` command allows you to download certificates requested via API or ACME.

 5. **Request a new certificate**:

    ```bash